Tracepoint Insights

 Most corporate scandals don’t erupt overnight—they grow from warning signs that went unaddressed.
 Ignoring early signals leads to reputational damage and crisis-level fallout.

-The Anatomy of Internal Misconduct: Early Signals Leaders Miss
+The Anatomy of Internal Workplace Misconduct in a Digital World: Early Signals Leaders Miss

 Internal misconduct almost never begins with a headline or a scandal.
 It begins with a quiet shift — a missing stakeholder, an unusual decision path, a subtle breach of accountability.
 These early signals are small enough to dismiss, but precise enough to expose the real health of an organization.
 This report breaks down the anatomy of those signals, the behavioural patterns that precede misconduct, and why leaders consistently overlook the evidence forming right in front of them.

 What Can OSINT Really Find?
-How Open Source Intelligence Powers Modern Corporate Investigations
+How Open Source Intelligence Powers Modern Workplace & Corporate Investigations

 Open Source Intelligence (OSINT) can reveal what people hide in plain sight—online, on platforms, and across public data sources.
 Here’s how organizations use OSINT to uncover the truth, verify credibility, and prevent costly mistakes.